What is Via Hole in PCB?

 In traditional PCB design and processing, through holes will bring many problems.

 Firstly, they occupy a large amount of valuable space.

-Secondly, a large number of through-holes are densely packed in one place, which also creates a massive obstacle to the inner layer circuit wiring of the multilayer PCB.
+Secondly, many through-holes are densely packed in one place, creating a massive obstacle to the inner layer circuit wiring of the multilayer PCB.
 These through-holes occupy the space required for circuit wiring, and they densely pass through the power supply and the ground.
 The surface of the circuit wiring layer will also destroy the impedance characteristics of the power and ground wire layer and make them ineffective.
 And the conventional mechanical method of drilling will be 20 times the workload of using non-through hole technology.

 Due to the non-through via technology, there are few large vias on the PCB that can provide more space for routing.
 The remaining space can be used for large-area shielding purposes to improve EMI/RFI performance.
 Simultaneously, more remaining space can also be used for the inner layer to partially shield the device and necessary network cables to have the best electrical account.
 The use of non-through vias makes it easier to fan out the device pins, making it easy to route high-density pin devices (such as BGA package devices), shortening the wiring length, and meeting the timing requirements of high-speed circuits.